Turkey Reiterates Keen Interest To Further Cement Ties With Ethiopia (February 15, 2021)

 Ethiopia’s current foreign policy is premised on a belief that closer regional integration benefits all.
 Our efforts to make operational the African Continental Free Trade Area is a key part of this.
 More concretely, just a few weeks ago, we inaugurated a highway that links the Addis Ababa-Nairobi-Mombasa Corridor, a project that removes physical barriers to cross-border trade between Kenya and Ethiopia.
 Likewise, the road from Addis Ababa to the Eritrean port of Assab is being rehabilitated as a transport artery for international trade.

 Moreover, in partnership with the private sector, new expressways are being planned to connect Ethiopia with the ports of Djibouti and Assab (to replace the older road now being rehabilitated), which will then be linked with Juba, South Sudan’s capital, providing that impoverished, landlocked country with a viable outlet for trade.
 Joint projects in ports and logistics, industrial parks, and potash mining are also being developed.
-And it is my profound hope that the Grand Ethiopian Renaissance Dam, when completed, will gain the support of all of our neighbours and offer unprecedented opportunities for everyone in East Africa.

 Only an Ethiopia at peace, with a government bound by humane norms of conduct, can play a constructive role across the Horn of Africa and beyond.
 We are determined to work with our neighbours and the international community to deliver on this promise.